apigee-labs/rapier/README.md

 April 4 2016:

 The utilities now support relative references between files on the same file-system.
-HTTP URL references are not yet supported.
+HTTP URI references are not yet supported.